neth392/godot-improved-json/README.md

 ![Godot-JSON Icon](icon.png)

-Godot Improved JSON is a Godot 4.4 (or later) addon that provides seamless methods of serializing & deserializing any variant, including Objects and their properties.
+Godot Improved JSON is a Godot 4.3 or later addon that provides seamless methods of serializing & deserializing any variant, including Objects and their properties.
 <br>

 ## Table of Contents